 The Brisbane Concert Choir at St Andrew's is an auditioned adult mixed voice choir.
 Formed in 1996 by Dr Guy Jansen, the choir has established an excellent reputation for its performances of diverse repertoire ranging from a cappella pieces to full symphonic works.
 Performances have included appearances with The Queensland Orchestra, Queensland Pops Orchestra and in prestigious festivals such as Brisbane Cathedrals Week and the 4MBS Festival of Classics.
 The Choir toured the North Island of New Zealand in 1999 and in June 2002, following the release of its first CD, Journey, the choir embarked on a very successful tour to north Queensland.
-The choir has recorded performances for broadcast on ABC-TV and 4MBS Classic-FM, and 2008 is shaping up to be a busy year with plans to record another CD and tour Western Australia.
+The choir has recorded performances for broadcast on ABC-TV and 4MBS Classic-FM.
+2008 saw the release of a new CD, Radiance, and a first European tour to Prague, Salzburg and Vienna.
+Plans are currently afoot for the next tour in 2010.